shakesoda/tinyfx/README.md

 # TinyFX
-Small OpenGL ES2+ renderer inspired by [BGFX](https://github.com/bkaradzic/bgfx).
-Check `myon` branch for latest work (may not work correctly on older GL - targets ES3.1).
+Small OpenGL ES2.0+ renderer inspired by [BGFX](https://github.com/bkaradzic/bgfx).
+Currently master does not work on GLES2, use `gles2` branch instead.
+This will be fixed in the future.

 ## Features
 - Reorders draw calls to minimize state changes and avoid overdraw (in progress)